dje-dev/Ceres/README.md

 * comments on the design and API surface
 * suggestions for the most needed missing features

-Somewhat bigger picture, thoughts and help with the architeture and implementation of backends would be especially welcomed.
+Somewhat bigger picture, thoughts and help with the architecture and implementation of backends would be especially welcomed.
 Some open questions/opportunities:
 * extend the LC0 backend support beyond just CUDA
 * possibly generalize the interface between LC0 backends and arbitrary clients so this large and